aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/getting-started.md

 	An acccompanying [OpenSearch UI Application](https://aws.amazon.com/blogs/big-data/amazon-opensearch-service-launches-the-next-generation-opensearch-ui/) is created to query and visualize the data emitted by real time analytics.

 	1. Locate the URL output of the application from deployment.
-If deployed using CDK, this output is identified by `OpenSearchDashboardEndpoint`.
-If deployed using Terraform, this output is identified by `opensearch_dashboard_endpoint`
+		- If deployed using CDK, this output is identified by `CentralizedGameAnalytics.OpenSearchDashboardEndpoint`.
+		- If deployed using Terraform, this output is identified by `opensearch_dashboard_endpoint`
 	2. Paste the URL into your browser of choice.
 Ensure that you are logged in to the AWS console before proceeding.
 	3. On the main dashboard page, click on **Create workspace** under Essentials
 	4. On the next page, provide a name and description to the workspace